f5devcentral/f5-cloudservicelab/README.rst

-  "5", "**USER_EMAIL**", "**Email of the main user in the F5 Cloud Services portal**" "6", "**USER_PASSWORD**", "**Password of the main user in the F5 Cloud Services portal**" "7", "ACCESS_TOKEN", "Token for authenticating API calls used by your main user account" "8", "**LIMITED_USER_EMAIL**", "**Email of an alternate user with a “limited-user” role (for the lab)**" "9", "**LIMITED_USER_PASSWORD**", "**Password of an alternate user with a “limited-user” role (for the lab)**" "10", "LIMITED_ACCESS_TOKEN", "Token for API calls made by the lab (verify your subscriptions, etc)" "11", "USER_ID", "ID of your main user"
+  "5", "**USER_EMAIL**", "**Email of the main user in the F5 Cloud Services portal**" "6", "**USER_PASSWORD**", "**Password of the main user in the F5 Cloud Services portal**" "7", "ACCESS_TOKEN", "Token for authenticating API calls used by your main user account" "8", "USER_ID", "ID of your main user"
-  "12", "ACCOUNT_ID", "ID of your main user’s primary account (where you will create instances)" "13", "LIMITED_USER_ROLE_ID", "Unique identifier of a “limited-user” role type" "14", "DNS_CATALOG_ID", "Unique ID for DNS service catalog" "15", "WAF_CATALOG_ID", "Unique ID for the Essential App Protect service catalog" "16", "GSLB_CATALOG_ID", "Unique ID for the DNS Load Balancer service catalog" "17", "ZONE_NAME", "Your test DNS zone which is assigned by the LAB Service API" "18", "DNS_SUBSCRIPTION_ID", "Your instance ID for the DNS subscription" "19", "WAF_SUBSCRIPTION_ID", "Your instance ID for the Essential App Protect subscription" "20", "GSLB_SUBSCRIPTION_ID", "Your instance ID for the DNS Load Balancer subscription" "21", "WAF_SERVICE_INSTANCE_ID", "The ID of the app instance in your Essential App Protect subscription" "22", "WAF_CNAME", "CNAME record for the app instance in your Essential App Protect subscription"
+  "9", "ACCOUNT_ID", "ID of your main user’s primary account (where you will create instances)" "10", "DNS_CATALOG_ID", "Unique ID for DNS service catalog" "11", "WAF_CATALOG_ID", "Unique ID for the Essential App Protect service catalog" "12", "GSLB_CATALOG_ID", "Unique ID for the DNS Load Balancer service catalog" "13", "ZONE_NAME", "Your test DNS zone which is assigned by the LAB Service API" "14", "DNS_SUBSCRIPTION_ID", "Your instance ID for the DNS subscription" "15", "WAF_SUBSCRIPTION_ID", "Your instance ID for the Essential App Protect subscription" "16", "GSLB_SUBSCRIPTION_ID", "Your instance ID for the DNS Load Balancer subscription" "17", "WAF_SERVICE_INSTANCE_ID", "The ID of the app instance in your Essential App Protect subscription" "18", "WAF_CNAME", "CNAME record for the app instance in your Essential App Protect subscription"

 Core API Calls
 ##############